deepmalakale/EDA-AmazonPrime-TVShows-and-Movies/README.md

 6. Access Dataset

-    All datasets are stored in the data/ folder:
+    All datasets are uploaded in the repository:

-    data/titles.csv → Amazon Prime titles metadata
+    titles.csv → Amazon Prime titles metadata

-    data/credits.csv → Cast & crew information
+    credits.csv → Cast & crew information

+   Upload the above datasets in the colab notebook.

-7. Run the Notebook
+8. Run the Notebook

-8. Execute each cell in order.
+9. Execute each cell in order.
 Visualizations include:

     Univariate: Histogram, Bar Plot, Pie Plot, Box Plot